mandrasch/oerlybird/README.md

 # OERlyBird
-Low budget infrastructure concept for sharing Open Educational Resources (OER) across institutions.
+Low budget infrastructure concept for sharing Open Educational Resources (OER) across institutions and based on modern web standards.

 No funding?
 No problem!